 Accoya wood was specified for an integral part of the ‘Understanding Plant Diversity’ project in Cambridge University’s Botanic Gardens, one of the largest university-owned botanic gardens in the world.
 Chadwick Dryer Clarke was appointed as the project lead to create a path structure to inspire and intrigue visitors.

-‘The Rising Path’, a galvanised steel structure clad with Accoya wood balustrades and decking, was created to meet the brief.
+‘The Rising Path’, a galvanized steel structure clad with Accoya wood balustrades, stairs and decking, was created to meet the brief.

-The 65 metre long dynamic spiral, has a three-metre high elevated viewpoint, and features an interpretation hub designed to inspire visitors to explore the garden’s Systematic Beds, offering new ways to explore the science of plant taxonomy.
+The 65 meter long dynamic spiral, has a three-meter high elevated viewpoint, and features an interpretation hub designed to inspire visitors to explore the garden’s Systematic Beds, offering new ways to explore the science of plant taxonomy.